andrew/ultimate-awesome/README.md

 - [awesome-algorithms-education](https://github.com/gaerae/awesome-algorithms-education) - A curated list to learning and practicing about algorithm.
 - [Awesome-AIGC](https://github.com/wshzd/Awesome-AIGC) - AIGC资料汇总学习，持续更新.
 - [awesome-cs-courses-zh](https://github.com/apachecn/awesome-cs-courses-zh) - 计算机公开课推荐.
+- [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.
 - [Awesome-Robotics-Manipulation](https://github.com/BaiShuanghao/Awesome-Robotics-Manipulation) - A comprehensive list of papers about Robot Manipulation, including papers, codes, and related websites.
 - [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
 - [awesome-hacktoberfest](https://github.com/OtacilioN/awesome-hacktoberfest) - A curated list of awesome Hacktoberfest 2023 repositories, guides and resources.